phlntn/ddc/README.md

 Used to read and control display settings via the DDC protocol.
 Largely based on http://lists.apple.com/archives/accessibility-dev/2011/Feb/msg00000.html and lots of trial and error.

-Provided as-is, without warranty or support, bla bla.
+Provided as-is, without warranty or support, bla bla. *This might seriously crash your whole computer but shouldn't do any harm.*

 Usage